Calbabreaker/essem.js/README.md

 ## Documentation

 The documentation is [here](https://calbabreaker.github.io/essem.js/docs/).
-You can also build the documentation from the sources by doing `yarn run docs` and then viewing the
+You can also build the documentation from the sources by doing `pnpm run docs` and then viewing the
 `docs/` directory.

 ## Contributing

-We're using yarn for this project so make sure it's installed through your package manager and use yarn for every command.
+We're using pnpm for this project so make sure it's installed through your package manager and use pnpm for every command.

-First, run `yarn` to install the dependencies.
+First, run `pnpm` to install the dependencies.

-Then, to develop the library you should use `yarn run dev` which will setup a development server and automatically compiles all the typescript files.
+Then, to develop the library you should use `pnpm run dev` which will setup a development server and automatically compiles all the typescript files.

-After you made some changes, you should use `yarn run lint:fix` to lint the code and run `yarn run build && yarn run test` to test the code.
+After you made some changes, you should use `pnpm run lint:fix` to lint the code and run `pnpm run build && pnpm run test` to test the code.
 This will also be automatically ran with github actions on every push.

-To build the documentation from jsdoc: `yarn run docs`
+To build the documentation from jsdoc: `pnpm run docs`